Back to Blog

 Consider a property with $35,000 in annual interest costs, $8,000 in other expenses, and $32,000 in rental income.
 Your actual cashflow loss is $11,000 per year.
 Under full interest deductibility (now restored from April 2025), your tax loss is also $11,000, saving you $3,630 in tax at the 33% marginal rate.

-During the restriction period (2021-2025), investors faced significantly reduced tax relief.
+During the restriction period from 2021 to 2025, investors faced significantly reduced tax relief.
 For example, with only 50% deductibility, you could only claim $17,500 of the interest.
 Your tax loss would be just $6,500 short of break-even, saving you far less in tax despite the same actual cashflow loss.

 Does Negative Gearing Still Work?